Parameter At-Rest Security

 Most the time, when we run JavaScript, we are running it from within a browser or a runtime like NodeJS.
 It is easy to interact with browser elements (document, window) or, with NodeJS, you can access the file system and network resources.

 But for an application like Apicize, arbitrary scripts can cause a security problem.
-What a script in a repository includes instructions to delete files, to "call home" for instructions, etc.?
+What if a script in a repository includes instructions to delete files, to "call home" for instructions, etc.?

 The V8 engine allows execution of JavaScript in a very limited runtime environment.
 There is no "fs" module, nor "http", "document", etc. This greatly reduces the attack footprint of malicious test scripts.